anzaryesbit/Gene-Expression/README.md

 Gene-Expression

-yet another biology coding project. i basically made a program where you put 3 nucleotide bases from DNA and then it gives the mRNA transciption and the tRNA translation along with what amino acid it corresponds with
+Another biology coding project.
+This program takes in an input ofr 3 RNA nucleotide bases and it'll print out the corresponding DNA nucleotides and amino acid.